 The residual value, useful life and amortization method of the Group's computer software are reviewed at least annually, and adjusted prospectively if appropriate, if there is an indication of a significant change in, how an asset is used; technological advancement; and changes in market prices since the most recent annual reporting date.
 Amortization begins when the computer software is available for use, i.e. when it is in the location and condition necessary for it to be usable in the manner intended by Management.
 Amortization ceases when the intangible asset is derecognized.
 The Group uses a straight-line method of amortization since it cannot determine reliably the pattern in which it expects to consume the intangible asset's future economic benefits.
+Amortization of computer software is recognized on a straight-line basis over its estimated useful life of ten (10) years.
+The useful life of software and POS applications depending on the type and purpose of the software.
+Since all the POS software acquired and internally developed for the stores did not normally end after 2 year operations and all the POS of the stores that were opened more than 10 years ago are still operational without even some decline in its usefulness, we opted to use 10 years as the useful life of all the software including the applications for ERP, middleware and online ordering applications.

 In both years, Management assessed that there are no indications that there has been any change in pattern used by the Group in consuming its intangible assets' future economic benefits.
-As of June 30, 2023 and 2022, the carrying amounts of the amounted P92,638,839 and P3,803,060, as disclosed in Note 13.
+As of September 30, 2023, June 30, 2023 and 2022, the carrying amounts of the amounted P335,974,850, P92,638,839 and P3,803,060, as disclosed in Note 13.